 But, the White House was obstinate, President Obama was playing around giving birthday fundraising speeches in Chicago and folks realized they were not working because of what the White House wanted.
 Hence, the Obama Administration got caught with their pro-labor ideology exposed again.

-Federal Aviation Administration, Harry Reid
+Tags: Federal Aviation Administration, Harry Reid

 The House and Senate passed a 20th short-term extension of FAA funding in May when the chambers both passed versions of the longer-term bills that were drastically different.
 The House version included provisions that would undo changes to labor rules that were adopted by the National Mediation Board to make it easier for railroad and airline workers to unionize.